dspalmer99/enterprise-docs/content/docs/using/integration/ci_cd/gitlab.md

 ### Adding Anchore Scanning to Gitlab

-There are two different solutions for adding Anchore Engine image scanning to your GitLab CI/CD pipelines.
-The 'on premises' solution requires a functional installation of Anchore Engine running on a system that is accessible from your GitLab runners.
-The 'integrated' solution allows you to run Anchore Engine directly on your GitLab docker runner and utilizes a pre-populated vulnerability database image.
+There are two different solutions for adding Anchore Enterprise image scanning to your GitLab CI/CD pipelines.
+The 'on premises' solution requires a functional installation of Anchore Enterprise running on a system that is accessible from your GitLab runners.
+The 'integrated' solution allows you to run Anchore Enterprise directly on your GitLab docker runner and utilizes a pre-populated vulnerability database image.
 This solution does not require any external systems.

 A container scanning job can be added to the CI/CD pipeline to allow any image to be scanned for vulnerabilities and policy compliance.